ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-The introspection endpoint is **not** part of the OpenID Connect discovery document, so the plugin cannot find it for
+The introspection endpoint is not part of the OpenID Connect discovery document, so configure it explicitly, according to
-you.
-Look it up in your provider's documentation and set it explicitly.
-Note that the issuer URL is held in a local
+the provider's documentation.
+In the example above, the issuer URL is stored in a local variable because the outer `issuer`
-value: inside `introspection { }` the outer `issuer` property is out of scope.
+property is not available in the `introspection { }` block.

-The `clientId` and `clientSecret` here identify **your API** to the provider, not the user.
+The `clientId` and `clientSecret` properties identify your API to the provider, not the user.
 Introspection is a
 privileged operation, so most providers require a separate client that is allowed to perform it.

-The plugin
-authenticates with HTTP Basic by default; set `authMethod = ClientAuthenticationMethod.ClientSecretPost` to send the
-credentials in the form body instead.
+By default, the plugin uses HTTP Basic authentication.
+To send the credentials in the form body instead, set
+`authMethod = ClientAuthenticationMethod.ClientSecretPost`.

-A token is accepted only when the response says `active: true`, its audience intersects your configured `audience`, and
+A token is accepted only when the response contains `active: true`, its audience intersects your configured `audience`, and
-any `iss`, `exp`, and `nbf` it returns check out.
+any `iss`, `exp`, and `nbf` values it returns are valid.

-The cost is a network round trip on every request, and your API stops working when the provider does.
+Introspection requires a network request for each authentication attempt and depends on provider availability.
 Prefer
 [JWT validation](#jwt-bearer) when your provider issues JWTs, and use introspection when it does not, or when immediate
 revocation matters more than latency.

-## Read the token from somewhere else {id="token-extractor"}
+## Read the token from another location {id="token-extractor"}

-If your clients do not use the `Authorization` header, supply your own extractor:
+By default, the plugin reads the token from the `Authorization` header.
+To read it from another location, configure a
+custom extractor:

 ```kotlin
 bearer {